 The Collaborative Planning Program consists of 3 different types of facilitated meetings:

-1) Family Case Planning Conference/Meeting (FCPC): This is a 90 minute goal oriented meeting usually held at the Ministry of Children and Family Development.
-A FCPC is a timely response, usually being able to be put together at short notice.
+1) Family Case Planning Conference/Meeting (FCPC): This is a 90-minute goal-oriented meeting usually held at the Ministry of Children and Family Development.
+An FCPC is a timely response, usually being able to be put together at short notice.
 These meetings work well when the child's safety or immediate needs are a high priority and a short term plan is required.
 This meeting focuses on immediate needs, the hopes of the participants, what is working well, what are the concerns, ideas and next steps.
 Participants of the meeting leave with a copy of the notes and the next steps.

 Note: If your family is referred to FCPC, you will be contacted by MCFD social worker.

 3) Youth Transition Conferences (YTC): This program is available to those that are in continuing care (custody) of MCFD or on youth agreements.
-A Youth Transition Conference is a voluntary, youth driven process based on the interest and abilities of a young person that is 18 and under.
+A Youth Transition Conference is a voluntary, youth-driven process based on the interest and abilities of a young person that is 18 and under.
 YTC is strength based and solution focussed.
-It is essential that the youth is an active participant.
-The youth identifies what his/her proudest accomplishments is, what their skills, abilities, talents and gifts are, goals that they would like to accomplish in the next 6 months and long term goals.
+It is essential that youth are an active participant.
+The youth identifies what his/her proudest accomplishments are, what their skills, abilities, talents and gifts are, goals that they would like to accomplish in the next 6 months and long term goals.
 The youth identifies the participants they would like to attend the meeting.

 Note: If your family is referred to FGC or YTC our coordinator will be in contact with the family, then extended family.
 The coordinator will explain the meetings so everyone understands their role and the purpose of the meeting.

-Funded by Ministry of Children and Family Development.
+Funded by the Ministry of Children and Family Development.

 Proud to be accreditated through CARF